SparqNet/sparq-gitbook/understanding-contracts/contract-tester.md

 ### Contract Manager

-If you want to use the default contract, just type the required parameters on the function you want to call, and call it by clicking the "Call" button beside it.
+If you want to use the default contract, just type the required parameters for the function you want to call, and call it by clicking the "Call" button beside it.
 For example, let's create a new contract with the following parameters, based on the `SimpleContract` template:

 * `NAME`: "SimpleContract"
 * `SYMBOL`: "APPL"